mehranazam/mehranazam-m09-assessment/README.md

 ### Part 4: Agents CRUD UI Component Refactoring

-- [ ] Update the "Agents" component (#.# hours)
+- [ ] Update the "Agents" component (2.0 hours)
-  - [ ] Update the "Add Agent" button to redirect the user to the "Add Agent" route (if not already completed)
+  - [x] Update the "Add Agent" button to redirect the user to the "Add Agent" route (if not already completed)
-  - [ ] Update the individual agent "Edit" and "Delete" buttons to redirect the user to the appropriate routes (if not already implemented)
+  - [x] Update the individual agent "Edit" and "Delete" buttons to redirect the user to the appropriate routes (if not already implemented)
-- [ ] Update the "Add Agent" component (#.# hours)
+- [ ] Update the "Add Agent" component (2.0 hours)
   - [ ] Move code from the "Agents" component into the "Add Agent" component
   - [ ] After a successful `POST` to the Field Agent API, redirect the user to the "Agents" route
 - [ ] Update the "Edit Agent" component (#.# hours)